Diego-Equis-Nunes/cse15l-lab-reports/lab2.md

     String serverOutput;
 ```

-After the imports and variables are created, the handler method for the StringServer is created and looks like the following:
+After the imports and variables are created, the handler method for the `StringServer.java` is created and looks like the following:

 ```
 public String handleRequest(URI url) {